armory/docs/content/en/docs/release-notes/feature-support-matrix.md

 | XYZ     	| All supported Armory versions 	|       	|
 | ABC     	| 2.20 and later                	|       	|

-## Terraform integration (ARM)
+## Terraform Integration (ARM)

-Armory Enterprise's Terraform integration gives you the ability to use Terraform within your Spinnaker pipelines.
+Armory Enterprise's Terraform Integration gives you the ability to use Terraform within your Spinnaker pipelines.

 **State**
 * GA